 Sometimes the forms are human-a head, a row of small figures, or a single figure.
-In creating the Laumeier "Apiscaryatid," Puett coated the figure, molded from Whendi's body, with beeswax and set it up last April at the Sculpture Park in a large wooden box with a door on one side for public viewing.
+In creating hole in his studio window and were the Laumeier "Apiscaryatid," Puett coated the figure, molded from Whendi's body, with beeswax and set it up last April at the Sculpture Park in a large wooden box with a door on one side for public viewing.
 He put a caged queen on the figure's head and then released a hundred thousand bees above the tiny cage.
 The bees and the viewers were separated by a screen, so that neither would be harmed.
 Throughout the spring and summer, the bees collected nectar from miles around, drew out the wax on the form into their hexagonal cells, and added to these bases creamy white beeswax of their own making.
 The cells became the building units for what appear to be layers of shawls draping the head and torso of the waxen form.

 The bees' exit and entrance was a small hole in the box behind the figure.
-The top of the box was also cut away, and was replaced with red to harvest honey at his stepfather's that filled the box did not disturb the bees, because their receptivity to the spectrum of visible light is different from ours, and the unusual color skewed and altered the visitors' perception of the figure.
-According to Nierengarten-Smith, the "Apiscaryatid" quickly became one of the most popular pieces the Sculpture Park has ever exhibited.
+The top of the box was also cut away, and was replaced with red to harvest honey at his stepfather's Puett will have learned something.
+Plexiglas.
+The glowing, warm light hives, and so was unable to come to